divakar439/SIMULATION-OF-1kW-SOLAR-PV-PO-WERED-DC-DC-BOOST-CONVERTER--UNDER-OPEN-LOOP-CONDITION/README.md

-# Exp:2 SIMULATION OF 1kW SOLAR PV POWERED DC/DC BOOST CONVERTER UNDER OPEN LOOP CONDITION

----
+# Exp-3-SIMULATION-OF-VOLTAGE-CONTROLLED-SOLAR-POWERED-DC-DC-CONVERTER

 ## Aim:

-To simulate solar powered DC/DC boost converter using MATLAB Simulation and obtain the I-V and P-V characteristics by changing the duty cycle.
+To simulate solar powered DC/DC boost converter using MATLAB Simulation for the output voltage control using P-I Controller.

 ---

 ## Software Tool Used:
-- MATLAB 2021 or above
+- MATLAB 2014 or above

 ---